Newport, RI Demographics

 A map of Newport's Population by Race

-Of the 36 places in Rhode Island, Newport is the 7th most populous.
+Newport is ranked the 7th most populous place in Rhode Island, out of 36 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Newport was ranked the 7th most populous place in the 2020 Census.

 Newport's White Population